 We realize that making the decision to join NAIS is a big one.
 And it may be a decision made by your school’s whole leadership team, or even in consultation with your board.
 Here is information that can answer questions your team may have.
 Please feel free to contact us at email@example.com if we can help with any other questions.

 No, you make a choice each year to renew your membership.
 During that year, our goal is to help you maximize your use of NAIS tools and resources so you find the most value in your membership.
 At the same time, we encourage you to see becoming part of the NAIS community as a long-term decision for your school–98% of our schools do when they renew their membership each year.

 What tangible benefits will our school see when we become NAIS members?

 Every individual – from the staff, faculty, and board – at an NAIS member school has access to benefits as soon as your school becomes a member.
-At a rate of $14.44 per K-13 student per year (and half that rate for preschool and pre-k students), you’ll soon find that it is a worthwhile investment.
-Some of the most tangible benefits in NAIS membership include the following:
+Visit the benefits page of our website to learn more.

 Does NAIS membership matter to prospective families?

 We believe it does.
 To families, the Proud NAIS member logo on your site or in your viewbook establishes the basics – you are accredited and you follow best practices.
 But it also says you are looking to be part of the advancement of the wider educational community.

 NAIS member schools are K-13 private, independent schools of all types and sizes around the country.

 You can find our annual membership dues, and more information on membership requirements, here.

 Our school is not accredited, but we would like to join NAIS.
 Can we still become a member?